 Pavel Muradov, MD

-Orthopedic Surgeon located in Katy, TX
+Orthopedic Surgeon serving in Katy, Sugar Land, Cypress, and Houston TX

 Trying to stay mobile when you have knee pain and joint instability can be both challenging and extremely uncomfortable.
 If you're struggling because of knee pain, fellowship-trained orthopedic surgeon Pavel Muradov, MD, at Integrity Orthopedics in Katy, Texas, is ready to help.
 Dr. Muradov can diagnose the cause of your knee pain and provide effective treatments such as joint injections and knee replacement surgery.
 For the timely resolution of your knee pain, call Integrity Orthopedics to schedule a consultation with Dr. Muradov or book an appointment online today.